alainbuyze/N8N-email-classifier/PLANNING.md

 ## Data Flow
 1. Authenticate with Microsoft Graph API
+   - Web UI uses a shared `GraphAuthenticator` singleton so the MSAL cache stays warm between requests.
+   - Device-code prompts are rendered in the FastAPI UI; a background worker finishes the device flow and saves the cache (Blob/file).
 2. Fetch unprocessed emails (unflagged, uncategorized)
 3. For each email:
    a.
 Sanitize HTML body to clean text